-cases, Janamanch got In other flagged red for a news story about the Chief Election Commissioner misappropriating funds.
+other Janamanch In cases. got flagged red for a news story about the Chief Election Commissioner misappropriating funds.
 Similar political trends figured in other news items and were flagged serious, slight bias and neutral.
 Of the 11 TV channels covered on 16 November, four received the red flag for gross violation of the election codes of conduct, one was flagged for serious bias while six for slight bias.